DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

 Social networks thus affect the quality and flow of information, and create community norms (shared ideas about the proper way to behave).
-Granovetter’s influential work on the ‘strength of weak ties’ is useful for considering how tightly-knit communities can come to be without internet.[^48] Granovetter argues that our acquaintances – weak social ties – are more likely to give us new information than our close friends and family, as those who we know already share similar knowledge.
+Granovetter’s influential work on the ‘strength of weak ties’ is useful for considering how tightly knit communities can come to be without internet.[^48] Granovetter argues that our acquaintances – weak social ties – are more likely to give us new information than our close friends and family, as those who we know already share similar knowledge.
 For